tlevine/dada.pink/vlermv/index.rst

 (if the program is killed during ``fp.write``).
 Second, it can only serialize strings; it doesn't know about pickle or json.
 Third, it can't handle filenames that contain slashes.
-Fourh, it can't composing filenames or checking whether paths exist (os.path or pathlib).
+Fourth, it can't composing filenames or checking whether paths exist (os.path or pathlib).

 I want to have all these things with less code than my sloppy version.